 How To Make Salted Caramel Pie

-The filing is everything you would crave for an apple pie.
-It’s a mix of Honeycrisp and Granny Smith apples along with cinnamon, ginger, cloves and nutmeg.
+It’s a mix of Honeycrisp and Granny Smith apples along with cinnamon, ginger, cloves and nutmeg–everything you would crave for an apple pie.

-With the filling prepped, I roll out the bottom crust and put it in the dish.
+With the filling ready, roll out the bottom crust and put it in the dish.

-For the top crust, I am always a fan of a lattice.
+For the top crust, I am a big fan of a lattice.
 It looks beautiful with narrow or wide strips.

-To finish the pie, I crimp the edges and brush the top with an egg wash and sprinkle on sanding sugar for a sweet crunch.
+Before finishing the pie, crimp the edges and brush the top with egg wash and sprinkle on sanding sugar for a sweet crunch.

-What’s left in the pie dish are crumbles a pool of caramel.Print
+What’s left in the pie dish are crust crumbles a pool of caramel.Print

 Salted Caramel Apple Pie